uchicago-computation-workshop/Winter2020/03-06_Youn/README.md

 <!-- <br> -->

-<p class=pfblock-header3>A light reception will be provided by Northern Taste follow the talk.
+<p class=pfblock-header3>A light reception will be provided by Northern Taste following the talk.
 The reception will be held in the new MACSS lounge, 1155 E 60TH ST, Room 224.</p>

 <br><br>